zain-rajpoot/routes-as-modal/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Credit to / or sreated by [https://github.com/vercel/nextgram](https://github.com/vercel/nextgram)
+Credit to / or created by [https://github.com/vercel/nextgram](https://github.com/vercel/nextgram)